What It Costs to Fill The Tank

 A look at the latest gas prices in the region (provided by AAA):

-Today’s national average price for a gallon of gasoline is $2.65, down 2 cents since last week.
+Today’s national average price for a gallon of gasoline is $2.65, up a penny since last week.

 A year ago, the NYS average was $2.99.